Frequently Asked Questions About Virtual Permits

 Can I purchase any permit?

 The same restrictions and designations for permit purchases apply to the permit system.
 As such, the system will only display the type of permit each customers is eligible to purchase.
 For example, Stanford commuters are eligible to purchase commuter permits.
 Stanford residents may purchase resident permits.

 Does this impact off-campus parking?

 This applies to Stanford’s commuter, resident, and department parking permits for university and hospital affiliates.
 If you work at Porter Drive, SLAC, or another off-campus worksite, this will only affect you if you plan to park on campus using daily permits.
 After Aug.
 31, 2019, it will also affect you if you plan to use a department permit to park on campus.
 If you use a department permit, your department needs to submit at least two department contacts to P&TS before Aug.
 31, 2019.
 Once department permits become virtual, these contacts will be able to assign the department permit to your vehicle as needed.

 How do parking permits work for residents?

 Parking permits work the same way for residents as it does for the entire campus.
-Those purchasing new permits use virtual permits on and after June 25, 2018, when the new system launched.
+Those purchasing new permits use virtual permits as of June 25, 2018, when the system launched.

 How will SH and Emeritus parking permits work?

 If you have an SH or Emeritus permit, please continue to use your current permit until it expires on Dec.
 31, 2024.
 If you need a new permit, please contact us at 650.723.9362 or email@example.com.

 Will you have an app?

 We expect to have an app available in the future.
 In the meantime, purchases can be made from smartphones and other mobile devices by accessing the ordering portal on the P&TS website through the browser on your device.